RetroKoH/S1Fixed/README.md

  Credit: Devon/Ralakimus
  Function: This resolves the bugs in MZ and SBZ1 where you can duck through invisible solids while on a solid object.
  Date: 2024-06-07

+ Name: Final Zone Plasma Ball Positioning Fix
+ Credit: Devon/Ralakimus
+ Function: This fixes a minor bug with positioning.
+The plasma balls work as they do in the 2013 remake.
+ Date: 2024-06-07